digitalocean/do-app-with-supabase/README.md

 ## Database Schema Set Up

 Before deploying the application we need to set up the database schema.
-Copy the following SQL and paste it in the SQL Editor within your Supabase instance.
+Copy the following SQL and paste it in the SQL Editor within your Supabase instance (Click the little arrowhead to expand and see the code).

 <details>
 <summary>User Management SQL</summary>